amaximus/garbage-collection-card/README.md

 # Lovelace custom card for Garbage Collection

-This Lovelace custom card displays garbage collection information provided by the Gartbage Collection custom component you may find at [https://github.com/bruxy70/Garbage-Collection](https://github.com/bruxy70/Garbage-Collection/).<br />
+This Lovelace custom card displays garbage collection information provided by the Garbage Collection custom component you may find at [https://github.com/bruxy70/Garbage-Collection](https://github.com/bruxy70/Garbage-Collection/).<br />
 It will draw your attention the day before the garbage collection by changing the icon color to red.